itaseski94/click-tracker/README.md

 My backend is already deployed on the Google App Engine and here is the URL for the API EXPLORER which you can use to test it https://apis-explorer.appspot.com/apis-explorer/?base=https://arch-1333.appspot.com/_ah/api#p/

-All the dependecies are included in the pom.xml.
+All the dependencies are included in the pom.xml.
 You can build it and deploy it like any other App Engine Maven project

 [1]: https://developers.google.com/appengine
 [2]: http://java.com/en/